-Citation with stable link: Philip A. Harland, 'Getians, Scythians, and Goths: Jordanes on their supposed origins and achievements (mid-sixth century CE),' Last modified December 31, 2022, http://philipharland.com/Blog/?p=11670.
+Citation with stable link: Philip A. Harland, 'Getians, Scythians, and Goths: Jordanes on their supposed origins and achievements (mid-sixth century CE),' Ethnic Relations and Migration in the Ancient World, last modified March 10, 2023, https://philipharland.com/Blog/?p=11670.

 Comments: The person known as Jordanes was himself a Goth, which makes his extensive use of Cassiodorus (another Goth), Priscus (on Huns), and other sources (including Strabo, Josephos, Dio of Prusa, and Tacitus) a particularly fascinating dive into ethnographic thinking from a “barbarian” or non-dominant position in the mid-sixth century CE (in the time of emperor Justinian, written ca. 551 CE).
 As the extensive selections presented below demonstrate, Jordanes’ work attempts to show the importance of this people that was usually considered among the “barbarians.”
 Jordanes does so by various means.
 For one thing, he traces the origins of this “most valiant descent group” back two thousand and thirty years from his own time, placing Gothic origins in the mid-second millenium in a northern “island” of Scandza, which is likely meant to be what is now known as Scandinavia.